How to build and launch a successful consumer mobile app: Step 2 – get your first 1,000 users

 Subscriptions

-With your first 1,000 users, you're testing whether these numbers work.
-Can you acquire users at a cost that makes sense given how much they'll pay you over time?
-If yes, you have a foundation for scale.
+With your first 1,000 users, you're testing whether you can acquire users at a cost that makes sense given how much they'll pay you over time.

 Marketplaces